 - Educators have more support to become learners themselves and continually improve their practice.

 - Communities are enriched through more engagement and investment in their local learning assets.

 - Network members are learning from the world and the world is learning from network members.

-Download our brag sheet to see highlights from our first 12 years.
+Download this Fact Sheet to see highlights from our first 12 years.